-Walk In is a virtual care platform which connects you to Canadian licensed physicians and other health care providers.
+Walk In is a virtual care platform that connects you to British Columbia licensed physicians and other health care providers.
 Walk In provides British Columbians with access to timely and thorough medical care, through tools tailored with their needs in mind.

-Walk In’s booking process is straightforward.
+Walk In’s online booking process for a virtual doctor’s appointment is straightforward.
 After clicking “Book Now”, you can select your appointment type.
 After registering your information, you can select a time and modality which works for you.
-Visits with our providers can take place via phone or video call.
-You can connect with our providers to receive care like you would at any other doctor’s office.
+Visits with our online care providers can take place via phone or video call.
+You can connect with our doctors to receive care like you would at any other doctor’s office.

 What is virtual care, telemedicine, and telehealth?